It’s a question that pops up far too often: “Am I too old for…?”

 Rules are great when it comes to not getting knocked down crossing the road.
 But fashion rules seem to forget one important thing: the fashion world doesn’t like anyone over the age of 29.

-Fashion is all geared for trendy Wendies in their twenties.
+Fashion is all geared for trendy Wendies in their 20s.
 The rest of us – forget it!

 Well, I’m calling out the fashion rules.
 Just like widows being expected to dress in black for years has gone out the window, it’s time to put these antiquated ideas behind.